 The “Angel Wing” Logic

-Young waterfowl should not fully soak themselves.
+Young waterfowl should not fully soak themselves before they are feathered.
 We use water deep enough for bills and legs only until feathering begins.
 First swims are short and supervised with an easy exit and immediate access to warmth so birds can dry fully.
+A wet, chilled duckling or gosling goes downhill fast.